 Special coverage: U.S. government shutdown

 WASHINGTON, Oct.
-3 (Xinhua) -- U.S. President Barack Obama has canceled his plan to attend an APEC summit in Indonesia and a East Asia summit in Brunei next week because of the government shutdown impasse, the White House said late Thursday.
+4 (Xinhua) -- U.S. President Barack Obama has canceled his plan to attend an APEC summit in Indonesia's Bali because of the U.S. government shutdown impasse, the White House said on Thursday.

 Backgrounder: U.S. government shutdown

 Video>> Obama urges Republican vote to end shutdown